Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

-Specifically, tryptophan metabolism genes were associated with VEP latencies just after each VEP component showed its greatest window of developmental change (components emerge sequentially as follows: P1, N1, N2), that is, of P1 at visit 1,
+Specifically, tryptophan metabolism genes were associated with VEP latencies just after each VEP component showed its greatest window of developmental change (components emerge sequentially as follows: P1, N1, N2), that is, of P1 at visit-1,
-N1 and P1 at visit 2,
+N1 and P1 at visit-2,
-and N2 at visit 3.
+and N2 at visit-3.

 Several short-chain fatty acid (SCFA)-metabolizing gene sets were also found to have multiple associations with VEP features.
 Specifically, acetate synthesis was strongly associated with almost all VEP features